+"I hear what you're saying, and I appreciate it," said the daughter, taking the princess' hand from her shoulder and giving it a warm squeeze and gazing at her earnestly, trying to make her feel heard.
 "It sounds like you're concerned about the Book.
 And I can really see where you're coming from.
 Really, I can.
 I do sympathize.
 But I really believe in my story, and in myself as a teller of stories, and I really must do this for my father and for, in fact, the very story itself.
 Thanks so much for sharing your concerns with me.
 I appreciate your position.
 And that is a really lovely dress."
 The storyteller's daughter gave the princess a grateful glance from her caring, brown eyes, dropped her hand and headed down the stone steps to the subterranean library, followed by the three servants.

-"I simply cannot endure the sounds of yet another person being devoured by the queen, my stepmother's, dread Book!" the princess said to herself.
-"I do not feel listened to, heard or understood.
+"I simply cannot endure the sounds of yet another person being devoured by the queen, my step-mother's, dread Book!" the princess said to herself.
+"I do not feel listened to, heard of understood.
 I will go again into the forest where I cannot hear what will almost certainly transpire!"